llee454/jhsph-interview/docs/essay.md

 We say that $\pi$ is the **most granular generalization** of $p$ and $q$ iff $\pi$ refines every other generalization of $p$ and $q$.

-## Rates over Generalizations

-**TODO** revise the algorithm: intervals include proportions and rates.
-Generate both the generalized patitions and the pair of imputed rates.

 ## Rounding Errors

 When working with real world datasets we have to account for the accumulation of rounding errors when combining rates for partitions.
 Imagine that we have an interval and a rate of 0.53.
 If we extended the accuracy of the rate to four significant digits, we could find that the true rate was anything from 0.5250 to 0.5349.